|Nutritional Guidelines (per serving)|

 We have found that mechanical cherry pitters work best when preparing this fruit.
 Just make sure that every time you remove a pit you see it or hear the sound of the pit plopping into the dish.
 You do not want pits in jam!
 Our favorite and the one we use is this version from Prepworks you can buy on Amazon that pits six cherries at a time.

 Your own homemade jam is absolutely wonderful with toasted bread or English muffins in the dead of winter.
-Or use it in wonderful appetizer recipes such as brie and cherry cups.

 - 3 cups bing cherries (chopped)